 Fishing spiders are not dangerous to humans and actually benefit us by eating harmful insects like mosquitoes.
 However, their large size (some fishing spiders can grow up to 4 inches in length!) can be very off-putting to some people.
 These spiders are good swimmers and can even walk on water!

 They use their long legs to sense vibrations in the water and then pounce on their unsuspecting prey.
-Fishing spiders will also cast out silk lines into the water in order to snag fish or other small aquatic creatures.
+Fishing spiders will also cast silk lines into the water to snag fish or other small aquatic creatures.
 So, do fishing spiders live in your house?

 It’s unlikely but possible.
-If you have a fishing spider in your home, it probably came inside accidentally when it was searching for food or shelter.
+If you have a fishing spider in your home, it probably came inside accidentally while searching for food or shelter.
 Once inside, these spiders usually stay near windows or doors where they can sense vibrations from outside.

 If you don’t want a fishing spider living in your house, the best thing to do is to catch it (using a cup or jar is often easiest).
 Then release it back into the wild outdoors.